 Historical Context

 The development of coordinate geometry by René Descartes in the 17th century provided a new algebraic framework for understanding geometric relationships.
 Descartes' method of representing geometric figures using coordinates allowed mathematicians to describe lines and their slopes algebraically.
-This breakthrough enabled the formalization of the relationship between the slopes of perpendicular lines.
+So this breakthrough enabled the formalization of the relationship between the slopes of perpendicular lines.
 The equation m₁ * m₂ = -1 became a cornerstone of analytic geometry, bridging the gap between algebra and geometry.

 Over time, these principles have been refined and applied in numerous practical contexts.
 From the design of buildings and bridges to the development of computer graphics and navigation systems, the understanding of perpendicular lines and their slopes has been essential for technological advancement.